blinkenlichten/simple-gui-crawler/README.md

 # GUI and the algorithm
 Ideally, I could write some kind of adapter class instead of working with bare (LinkedTask\*) pointers, but it'll a bit more effort.
-So, in GUI we just read the reference counted pointer std::shared_ptr<LinkedTask> which has a custom deleter and update the GUI elements that shows the progress of the scanning process.
+The "bandaging" code between the algoritm and the GUI takes nearly 120 lines of code and can be located at method "widget.cpp: void Widget::onPageScanned(std::shared_ptr<WebGrep::LinkedTask> rootNode, WebGrep::LinkedTask\* node)" So, in GUI we just read the reference counted pointer std::shared_ptr<LinkedTask> which has a custom deleter and update the GUI elements that shows the progress of the scanning process.